When you’re thinking about your next trip to the lake, you’ve probably got your eyes on doing some boating.

 6. Larson Escape 24 Twin

-To start with, that doesn’t allow for the biggest party or family outing on the market, but they make up for it in style.
+First, that doesn’t allow for the biggest party or family outing on the market, but they make up for it in style.

-Yes, this is still a pontoon boat model but it hardly looks like it.
+Yes, this is still a pontoon boat model, but it hardly looks like it.
 It’s got an intriguing design that is all its own.

-All of the seating areas on board are designed well to look out over the different areas of the boat, and the back seats would be well-designed for watching a skier in the back.
+All the seating areas on board are designed well to look out over the different areas of the boat, and the back seats would be well-designed for watching a skier in the back.

 Pros: